Greeshma-C20084146/whack_a_mole-project/README.md

 You need to click "Play Again" to start the game.
 We are currently working on the bug.

 # Setup and Installation ⚙️
-Clone this repository: git clone https://github.com/swapnilmukherjee/Space-Hangman.git Navigate to the project directory: cd Space-Hangman Install the required dependencies: pip install -r requirements.txt Run the game: python app.py
+Clone this repository: git clone https://github.com/girishraja1508/whack_a_mole-project.git Navigate to the project directory: cd whack_a_mole-project Install the required dependencies: pip install -r requirements.txt Run the game: python app.py
 Open a web browser and go to http://127.0.0.1:5000/ to play the game.